CURIOSSorg/curioss-patterns/project-rolodex.md

 # Pattern Summary

-Create an outreach script and contact sheet for conducting initial outreach with potential stakeholders during the initial stages of establishing and promoting an academic OSPO.
+Create an outreach script and contact sheet for conducting outreach with potential stakeholders during the initial stages of establishing and promoting an academic OSPO.

 # Problem / Challenge